smitmartijn/kindle-highlights-to-mysql/README.md

 - Create a MySQL database, username & password on your MySQL server
 - Create MySQL structure by loading db/books.sql and db/highlights.sql
-- Get an Evernote application key & secret here: https://dev.evernote.com/doc/#start
-- Copy config.inc.php.sample to config.inc.php
+- Copy config.inc.php.sample to config.inc.php and configure all options
-- Configure the newly generated Evernote key & secret, plus all other options in config.inc.php
-- Make the public/ directory available via a webserver, put the URL of /get_oauth_token.php into config.inc.php and visit it
+- Make the public/ directory available via a webserver
 - You will be redirected to Evernote to grant permission to your application you created by creating the Evernote token
 - That's it!
 You can now run the app.
+- After the first run, you should see the results on the website.

 ## Usage
-If everything is properly set up, you can run the script by simply executing kindle_to_evernote.php
+If everything is properly set up, you can run the script by simply executing kindle_to_mysql.php

 ```
-php kindle_to_evernote.php
+php kindle_to_mysql.php
 ```

 When the first run is done, you can put the script into a scheduled task.
 Don't run it too often though, once a day is plenty.
 The big Amazon system is always watching and looking for automated bots on its website.
 If you run this too often, Amazon will start blocking your logins.
 If you're blocked, it'll reset in about an hour: it's not a permanent block. (phew!)